vedmack/feedback_me/README.md

 =====

 This jQuery plug-in allows user to easily add an animatable UI widget with a feedback form which slides from the side of the screen.
-If you got any requests for new features feel free to open an issue or email me vedmack@gmail.com

 Features: